Compare Ethernet Service Pricing

 Benefits of Giga Ethernet for Businesses

 Ethernet is the most popularly used Local Area Network (LAN) technology today.
-An Ethernet is basically implemented using a twisted-pair copper Ethernet cable?
+An Ethernet service is basically implemented using a twisted-pair copper Ethernet cable?
 Usually Category 5 or CAT 5 cable comprising four twisted wire pairs.
 The most common implementation of Ethernet is for data transmissions speeds of 10 Mbps (Megabits per Second).
 Fast Ethernet typically used to implement the backbone of a LAN provides 100Mbps of data transmission speed..

 To meet the needs of growing business and the demands of high performance computers and software applications, today an even higher level of Ethernet technology is available.
 This technology is known as the Gigabit Ethernet.
-As the name suggests, a Gigabit Ethernet supports data transmissions at the rate of 1 Gbps (Giga Bits per Second) or 1000 Mbps.
+As the name suggests, a Gigabit Ethernet service supports data transmissions at the rate of 1 Gbps (Giga Bits per Second) or 1000 Mbps.

 Need for Gigabit